 A risk factor is something that increases your likelihood of getting a disease or condition.
 It is possible to develop type 1 diabetes with or without the risk factors listed below.
 There are no known definite risk factors.
 However, the more risk factors you have, the greater your likelihood of developing type 1 diabetes.
 The main risk factors include the following:

 If you have a parent, brother, or sister with type 1 diabetes, you (or your child) are at greater risk of having it, too.
-Scientists continue to believe that genetic factors play a role in the development of type 1 diabetes, but which genes is unclear.
+Scientists continue to believe that genetic factors play a role in the development of type 1 diabetes.

 Type 1 diabetes is an autoimmune disease, caused by the body's immune system attacking the insulin-producing cells of the pancreas.
 You may be at a greater risk of developing type 1 diabetes if you have another condition that affects the immune system, such as: